GreaterHeight/Thesegunsamuel/doc/IMAGE-PROMPTS.md

 ## 7. PRESS PAGE

 ### `press-headshot-01.jpg` — Primary headshot (4:5, 300dpi)
-Formal studio headshot of [SUBJECT] in a forest-green suit, cream shirt, no tie, against a seamless deep green (#0D3D28) backdrop, confident warm expression, classic Rembrandt lighting, tack-sharp eyes.
+Formal studio headshot of a distinguished Nigerian man in his 50s in a forest-green suit, cream shirt, no tie, against a seamless deep green (#0D3D28) backdrop, confident warm expression, classic Rembrandt lighting, tack-sharp eyes.
 Vertical 4:5.

 ### `press-headshot-02.jpg` — Editorial portrait (4:5, 300dpi)
-[SUBJECT] seated on the edge of a desk in a planning room, sleeves considered but composed, journals and a brass compass beside him, Lagos skyline soft in the window, editorial magazine energy.
+a distinguished Nigerian man in his 50s seated on the edge of a desk in a planning room, sleeves considered but composed, journals and a brass compass beside him, Lagos skyline soft in the window, editorial magazine energy.
 Vertical 4:5.

 ### `press-book-mockup.jpg` — Book mock-up (4:5)
 Same art direction as `war-within-book.jpg` but three-quarter angle with a second copy lying flat beneath, on a #003020 field with generous negative space.
 Vertical 4:5.